 - How your name is spelled: Even small errors can create big problems later.

-- Interest rate: If you locked in your rate, it should be the same as shown on your loan estimate.
+- Interest rate: If you locked in your rate, it should be the same as shown on your Loan Estimate.

 - Closing costs: These are the fees paid to third parties, such as the appraiser.
-In general, you’ll pay 3% – 6% of the purchase price.
+In general, you’ll pay 3% – 6% of the home’s purchase price.

-Closing Disclosure Forms Make Closings Transparent
+The Bottom Line: Closing Disclosure Forms Make Closings More Transparent